Which countries could be next on the green list?

 When will the green list be updated?

-The lists will be reviewed every three weeks “from early June” – the first update is expected to take some time place between 1 and 7 June.
-Any changes will then come into effect a week after the review.
+The lists will be reviewed every three weeks – the first update will take place on 3 June.
+Any changes will then come into effect a week after the review, on 10 June.

 Any amends to the lists will be informed by public health advice, including the Joint Biosecurity Centre’s assessment of the latest data.